PaulSango/Prelim_Midterm_Exam/README.md

 # Finals<br />
 # First:<br />
 ------
-Run the xammp-control and open the mysql, use the users.sql(this is database code)file to create database inside the LoginApp under package.json
+Run the xammp-control and open the mysql, use the users.sql(this is database code)file to create database inside the LoginApp.
+The location of the code is in LoginApp folder under package.json

 # Secondly:<br />
 ------